cvarier/2D-Elliptic-Mesh-Generator/README.md

 specify the coordinates of the grid domain (<b><i>warning: the domain must be perfectly square</i></b>).
 Finally, one can choose to add refinements to the grid, such as <b>orthogonality</b> adjustment and <b>stretching functions</b>.
 The program will then generate an initial course grid and iteratively refine it to produce a <b>smooth grid</b> with the given parameters and refinement options.

-A distinct feature of the elliptic grid solver is that it <b>corrects overlapping and misplaced gridlines</b> very well.
-A detailed analysis of the quality of the resulting grid will also be provided.
+A distinct feature of the elliptic grid solver is that it <b>corrects overlapping and misplaced grid lines</b> very well.
+A detailed analysis of the quality of the resulting will also be provided.

 ## Screenshots
 Here are some examples of grids generated with the program (<b><i>initial</i></b> in <b>blue</b> and <b><i>final</i></b> in <b>green</b>):